ssrpw2/human-ai-translation-dictionary/dictionary.md

 ---
 ### Meta-Stack Saturation (MSS)
-_Abnormaly reply mode observed with ChatGPT 5.1.
+_Abnormal reply mode observed with ChatGPT 5.1.
 Replies to a prompt will appear to be out of time and resurfacing earlier answers from the thread_
 _(also called: recursive thread wobble, reflective overload, or conversational resonance collapse)_

 **Definition:**